2017-2018 DEADLINE: MAY 12, 2017 at 5 P.M.Thanks for your interest in our GRSA funding opportunities. See the tabs below for further details.

 These positions are sponsored by MARI and the Rackham Graduate School.
 Priority is given to faculty members who have not been awarded a MARI GSRA position within the past two years.
 Applications are especially encouraged and invited for programs of research that involve active collaboration with our faculty and staff and/or implementation at one of our units (University Psychological Clinic, University Center for Language and Literacy, University Center for the Child and Family).

-If the position is requested for a current UM doctoral student, the student should be named in the application.
-If the position is requested for an incoming student, the student’s name may be left blank.
+If the position is requested for a current U-M doctoral student, the student should be named in the application.
 The faculty applicant will designate the general focus of the proposed research and the anticipated benefit of the GSRA position to the student and the individual faculty member’s program of research.

 - A letter from a U-M faculty member verifying that the student is in good standing and making satisfactory progress in the doctoral program, and which endorses the student in terms of his or her potential for scholarly research.
 The letter should also designate the general focus of the proposed research and the anticipated benefit of the GSRA position to the student and the individual faculty member’s program.